TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.5.5 =
+* Updated pagination code to preserve URL parameters from other plugins
+* Updated FAQ section on plugin page

 = 5.8.5.4 =
 * Changed layout of delete and reset buttons to make them more obvious to use
 * Fixed late refresh after deleting or resetting options